rebecca1230/IntrotoIM/Feb16/README.md

 ![](overlapping.png)

 ## Discovery
-1. This might not be a discovery, but I think knowing whicj function requires float and which requires int is imporant, because that mistake got me stuck for a multiple times.
+This might not be a discovery, but I think knowing which function requires float and which requires int is imporant, because that mistake got me stuck for a multiple times.